-Nicole Barrett is Director of the International Justice and Human Rights (IJHR) Clinic at Allard Law, where she teaches international human rights, international criminal law international humanitarian law as well as a seminar on human trafficking law and policy.
-Professor Barrett and the IJHR Clinic work with international courts, tribunals and organizations, national governments and a wide range of non-governmental organizations.
-Her research interests include corruption, human rights, international criminal law, and human trafficking, on which she has widely published, presented and testified.
+Nicole Barrett is Director of the International Justice and Human Rights (IJHR) Clinic at Allard Law, where she teaches international human rights, international criminal law, and international humanitarian law.
+Professor Barrett and the IJHR Clinic work with international courts and tribunals, a wide range of international and domestic non-governmental organizations, and provide human rights law and policy advice to governments.
+Her research interests include human rights, international criminal law, corruption, and human trafficking, on which she has widely published, presented and testified.

 From 2015 - 2019, Professor Barrett was also Executive Director of the Allard Prize for International Integrity and related initiatives.
 During this time, she oversaw development of the biennial Allard Prize and biannual Allard Prize photography competition and launched a vibrant anti-corruption and human rights hub at Allard Law, which held over 45 public events, including presentations, public discussions and debates, book launches, and film screenings with human rights leaders from around the world.